KQM-git/TCL/docs/evidence/equipment/artifacts.md

 With Zhongli’s shred in effect, Lisa’s 1-hit AA dealt 16 Electro DMG against one Hilichurl.
 Since all Hilichurls share the same base RES, we can assume Lisa will deal 16 DMG to the other two when paired with Zhongli’s RES Shred.

 Venti triggered Swirl, and the Electro status as well as the DMG spread to the rest of the hilichurls (as for the different Swirl DMG values shown in the clip, reasons were Zhongli’s shield range + VV shred mechanic finding above).
-After the Swirl, Lisa perfomed 1-hit AA on the Hilichurls, dealing 20 DMG to each one.
+After the Swirl, Lisa performed 1-hit AA on the Hilichurls, dealing 20 DMG to each one.
 ZL shred is still active in this scenario, but there is still a DMG increase after the VV proc from Venti.

 Clip 2 involved the same enemies minus Zhongli shred. https://youtu.be/QzwUxjJ0k4U